timhaintz/timhaintz.github.io/_posts/2018-05-13-What's-for-Dinner-Get-Random.md

     + CategoryInfo          : ParserError: (:) [], ParseException
     + FullyQualifiedErrorId : UnexpectedToken
 ```
-Single quotes inside single quotes cannot be escaped by using the backtick ``.
+Single quotes inside single quotes cannot be escaped by using the the normal escape character, the backtick `.

-I could have used double quotes as below:
-*"Sharron's Chicken and Salad"*
+A work around could be to use double quotes *"Sharron's Chicken and Salad"* around the string.

 For more information on this, [Richard Mueller's PowerShell Escape article](http://www.rlmueller.net/PowerShellEscape.htm) has a good explanation of escaping characters.